 The My Ranger 102s have a more traditional profile with a good camber underfoot.
 That makes them responsive at high speeds and on hardpack, but keeps them wide enough to float on deep powder.

 They feature a poplar and beech wood core that gives them decent flex, while the ABS sidewalls increase performance and ensure fantastic edge control.

 - Excellent response at high speed

 - Not for beginners

-How to Choose the Best Women’s Skis in 2022
+How to Choose the Best Women’s Skis

 Not sure how to narrow down the choices from the crowd?
 Take the factors below into account during your ski research journey.

 Width is a common consideration when picking out any ski type, and women’s models are no exception.
 Female-specific skis tend to be a bit narrower than other options.
 However, women’s skis are still available in a variety of different widths.
 Don’t just settle for the first ones you find.

 As a general rule, wider skis are better in deeper snow and powder conditions.
 The increased width will help you stay on top of deep snow and adds a floating feel to the skis.
 Powder-specific skis will be really wide, while other types of skis intended for all-mountain use will have a moderate width.